- Explore the Kathmandu Valley and a trio of sacred sites

 Day 3: Fly from Kathmandu to Pokhara

 Pokhara offers an abundance of activities to fit every mood.
-You can go for a leisurely boat ride on the lake; walk up to the World Peace Pagoda with its incredible views to the Himalayas; visit one of the Tibetan refugee villages that dot the area, where Tibetan carpets and other handicrafts are available; or rent a bike and cycle along the lakeside.
+You can go for a leisurely boat ride on the lake; walk up to the World Peace Pagoda with its incredible views of the Himalayas; visit one of the Tibetan refugee villages that dot the area, where Tibetan carpets and other handicrafts are available; or rent a bike and cycle along the lakeside.
 If adventure is calling, try tandem paragliding with a professional pilot, zip-lining, mountain biking, or sightseeing on classic Enfield motorbikes!

 Day 4: Fly from Pokhara to Jomsom, Trek to Kagbeni (9,514 ft / 2,900 m)

-Kagbeni, spectacularly situated atop a cliff overlooking the confluence of the Kali Gandaki and the Jhong Khola rivers, is the last village in Lower Mustang and guards the entrance into Upper Mustang, visible across the Kali Gandaki riverbed.
-It is an oasis of green fields in the midst of rocky, arid mountains, with Niligiri looming grandly behind it.
-This ancient, partially ruined citadel town provides a taste of scenes to come in upper Mustang, with its narrow alleyways and tunnels, irrigation canals, green fields of barley and its massive, newly-restored 800-year-old brick-red Sayka Gompa.
-You can also wander past the ancient, crumbling 100-room King’s Palace.
+Kagbeni, situated atop a cliff overlooking the confluence of the Kali Gandaki and the Jhong Khola rivers, is the last village in Lower Mustang and guards the entrance into Upper Mustang, visible across the Kali Gandaki riverbed.
+It is an oasis of green fields in rocky, arid mountains, with Niligiri looming grandly behind it.
+This ancient, partially ruined citadel town provides a taste of scenes to come in upper Mustang, with its narrow alleyways and tunnels, irrigation canals, green fields of barley, and its massive, newly-restored 800-year-old brick-red Sayka Gompa.
+You can also wander past the ancient, crumbling 100-room King's Palace.

 Walking time: Approx. 3-4 hours

-Day 5: Drive from Kagbeni to Ghami, visit Geling
+Day 5: Drive from Kagbeni to Ghami, Visit Geling

-Walking time: Approx 9 hours
+Walking time: Approx. 9 hours

 Day 6: Trek from Ghami to Tsarang (11,762 ft / 3,585 m)

 The village is dominated by the huge, five-story Tsarang Dzong, a Tibetan-styled fortified palace constructed in 1378; the large, ochre-hued Tsarang Gompa is said to have the greatest library in Lo.
-The dzong has a wonderful, old prayer room with a gold-printed prayer book and a fascinating array of statues, thankas and large Buddha paintings.
-Legend has it that the withered 500-year-old hand of the palace's master architect is there!
+The dzong has a wonderful, old prayer room with a gold-printed prayer book and a fascinating array of statues, thanks, and large Buddha paintings.
+Legend has it that the withered 500-year-old hand of the palace's master architect is there.

 In the afternoon, take a walk through the maze of paths to the dzong and friendly gompa before dinner and watch the local women herding their sheep through the narrow, walled paths as dusk falls.